-The North HELP Coalition’s mission is to improve emergency preparedness of providers serving medically vulnerable populations.
-The Coalition educates and provides resources to share across patients with special medical needs and health systems to prepare for, respond to, and recover from a disaster.
+The North HELP Coalition’s mission is to improve the emergency preparedness of medically vulnerable populations.
+The Coalition provides resources and education to patients with special medical needs and their providers to prepare for, respond to, and recover from a disaster.

-The Coalition, established in 2010, originally focused on cancer patients, transplant recipients, and people with end stage renal disease (ESRD) receiving dialysis.
-Since 2013, North HELP’s primary focus has been on the dialysis community.
-In 2017, with the support of the NYC DOHMH, North HELP expanded its scope to include opioid treatment programs (OTP).
+The North HELP Coalition, established in 2010, originally focused on cancer patients, transplant recipients, and people with end stage renal disease (ESRD) receiving dialysis.
+Since 2013, the Coalition’s primary focus has been on the dialysis community.
+From 2017 to 2019, with the support of the NYC DOHMH, we expanded our scope to include patients in opioid treatment programs (OTP).